Skip to main content

 Listserv, list server

-Use "mailing list" or "electronic mailing list" instead of the trademarked word Listserv to refer to an electronic discussion group based on common interests that uses a mailing list program to distribute messages to all members' email addresses.
-UC San Diego uses Mailman software to administer its electronic mailing lists.
+Use "mailing list" or "electronic mailing list" instead of the trademarked word Listserv to refer to an electronic discussion group that uses a mailing list program to distribute messages to all members' emails.
+UC San Diego uses Google to administer its electronic mailing lists.

 log in (v.), log out (v.), login (n. or adj.), logout (n. or adj.)